-PREMIUM One could well lose heart in parts of Southeast Asia if all you did is read the headlines or the social media feeds.
+One could well lose heart in parts of Southeast Asia if all you did is read the headlines or the social media feeds.
 The Philippines is a case in point.
-Even during this nation’s holiday season, today’s banner news and trending tweets and Facebook posts from this country of more than 100 million people on more than 7,000 islands tend to magnify the many not insignificant challenges fac...
+Even during this nation’s holiday season, today’s banner news and trending tweets and Facebook posts from this country of more than 100 million people on more than 7,000 islands tend to magnify the many not insignificant challenges facing the country.

 Disclaimer: The opinions expressed in this article are those of the author and do not reflect the official stance of The Jakarta Post.